mandriv/swifty-app/app/README.md

 3. Open second tab and run `yarn android`

 #### iOS development
+Either run the project placed in `/ios` directly in XCode or:
 1. Open one tab in your terminal and run `yarn start`
 2. Open second tab and run `yarn ios`